 In light of the transition, many organizations are offering free resources including online classes, arts and crafts and physical exercises.
 Here are a few:

-- Exploratorium Learning Toolbox: COVID-19 science and learning activities and more
+Exploratorium Learning Toolbox: Science and learning activities for educators and parents

 5. Take breaks

 It’s important in any job, especially when working from home, and even more so when working from home with kids, to take regular breaks.
 Doing so can boost productivity and reduce burnout.
 You might try the Pomodoro Method by focusing for 25 minutes, then taking a mandatory break for five.
 Try taking a short walk, doing a short exercise video, doing a breathing exercise or other simple activities that make you feel rested.